Jump to a Section

 Purchasing from the Unreal Marketplace

-Please Note: The latest update to the Ultimate Collection on the Unreal Marketplace contains duplicate folders, containing old content.
+Please Note: A previous update to the Ultimate Collection on the Unreal Marketplace included duplicate folders, containing old content.
 All of the content is still included.
-A fix is in progress to resolve the issue.
-More information…
+This issue has now been fixed: New customers will not be affected and affected users may re-download to fix the issue if they wish.
+Read more…

 Purchasing from the Unity Asset Store